ibm-js/deliteful/docs/tutorial/Part8Build.md

 application depends.
 Build versions are functionnally equivalent but are packed into single layer files, which reduces the number and size of HTTP requests.

-Let's change our app to use build versions.
+Let's change our app to use build versions, as if we had answered `y` to the question aboce.
 If you chose to use build versions from the beginning, you wouldn't need to do this of course.

-First, we need to tell bower (the dependency manager) that we want to use build versions, not source versions.
+First, we need to tell bower that we want to use build versions, not source versions.
 For this, we simply change `deliteful` into `deliteful-build` in the `bower.json` file:

 ```js
 {